Fernando-N/todo-list/README.md

 > Status: Work on my machine

-### It's a challenge from the course on Rocketseat
+### It's a challenge from the course on Rocketseat created by me

 ## Technologies used: